 Orphaned Children Unite in the Name of Peace for Kenya

 “Interaction greatly helped the problem; simple things like eating and working together.
-People started to see there wasn’t hatred between the two groups.” ‒ Reegan Kaberia, ZOE Kenya Country Manager
+People started to see there wasn’t hatred between the two groups.” ‒ Reegan Kaberia, Zoe Empowers Kenya Country Manager

 Violence, anger and hate crimes over a land dispute paint the picture of daily life in Meru County and Tharaka, two rural communities in Kenya, less than a decade ago.

 Carolyne Gitonga, a Zoe Empowers program facilitator who grew up in Tharaka says the conflict between the neighboring counties had been going on since she was a child.
 She recalled numerous friends and family members who were orphaned due to their parents being killed in malicious fighting or other unimaginable conditions generated from the spite.

 “Everyone really struggled,” Carolyne explained.
 “We struggled to deal with the loss of loved ones.
 We struggled with the inability to live without fear.
 We struggled to find hope in the hardship.”

 But, perhaps, the most frustrating part of it all: no one in either community saw any signs of the anger coming to an end.
 Until Carolyne began her job with Zoe Empowers.